About the Choir

 We have performed most of the major choral works as well as more challenging and newer compositions.
 The standard of our performances draws consistent praise from both critics and audience.

 As well as performing with the CBSO, we have worked with other orchestras such as the Philharmonia, Royal Philharmonic Orchestra, the Orchestra of the Swan and the BBC Concert Orchestra, and have had concerts broadcast on Radios 2 and 3.
 We joined the CBSO Chorus and CBSO for the much-praised centenary performances of Elgar’s The Dream of Gerontius, The Apostles and The Kingdom.
 We have also sung at the Three Choirs Festival and have performed some of the more intimate choral repertoire in ‘out of town’ venues such as Tewkesbury Abbey, most recently in May 2015.
-Easter 2015 saw our first overseas tour – to Paris, and we will be visiting Vienna at Easter 2017.
+Easter 2017 saw our second hugely successful and enjoyable overseas tour – singing Handel’s Messiah in the Stephansdom in Vienna – following a tour to Paris in April 2015.

 We also perform for other organisations, including Raymond Gubbay – Spectacular Classics, Christmas Classics, Beethoven’s 9th, Mozart Requiem and Karl Jenkins conducting his own music to a packed Symphony Hall.